The Verdict: Casting and filming

 At one point during production, Newman barely avoided serious injury when a light estimated to weigh several hundred pounds fell about three feet away from him after breaking through its supports.
 The wood planks were apparently weakened by overnight rain.

 Since The Verdict is, in Lumet's words, "about a man haunted by his past", the director instructed his art director to use:

 only autumnal colors, colors with a feeling of age.
 That immediately eliminated blue, pink, light green, and light yellow.
 We looked for browns, russets, deep yellows, burnt orange, burgundy reds, autumnal hues.
 Studio sets were done in those colors.
 If we got stuck in a location and had an unwanted color, we got permission to repaint it.

 The producers were reluctant to keep the scene where Newman strikes Rampling, believing it would turn the audience against his character and even damage his public image.
 Newman insisted on keeping it, believing it was right for the story.
 After the film was finished, the studio's executives sent Lumet several suggestions and urged him to rework the ending so that Galvin eventually answers Laura's drunken phone call.
 But Zanuck said that Lumet had final cut authority, and the film would remain as completed.

-The courtroom scenes in The Verdict were notable for the appearance of Tobin Bell and Bruce Willis as observers.
-Both were uncredited extras.
+Tobin Bell and Bruce Willis had small parts as courtroom observers.
+Both appeared as uncredited extras.

 Reception

 Rotten Tomatoes gives the film an approval rating of 88%, with an average rating of 7.8/10, based on 40 reviews.
 The website's critics consensus reads: "Paul Newman is at the peak of his powers as an attorney who never lived up to his potential in The Verdict, supported by David Mamet's crackling script and Sidney Lumet's confident direction."
+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on 17 critics, indicating "generally favorable" reviews.
 In her New York Times review, Janet Maslin called the Frank Galvin character "as good a role as Mr. Newman has ever had, and as shrewd and substantial a performance as he has ever given."

 In a poll of 500 films held by Empire magazine, The Verdict was voted 254th Greatest Movie of all time.
-In 2013, the Writers Guild of America ranked the screenplay #91 on its list of the "101 greatest screenplays ever written".
+In 2006, the Writers Guild of America ranked the screenplay #91 on its list of the "101 greatest screenplays ever written".
 Richard D. Pepperman praised the scene in which Judge Hoyle eats breakfast and offers Galvin coffee as "a terrific use of objects, making for a believable judge in his personal, comfortable and suitable place, as well as a Physical Action (motion) that demonstrates the subtext of the Judge's objective (in support of the insurance company, the doctor and their attorney) without an abundance of expository dialogue."

 The film opened in 3 theaters in New York City and grossed $143,265 in its first 5 days.
 The following weekend it expanded to 615 screens and grossed $2,331,805, finishing seventh for the weekend, and went on to gross $54 million.